Things I Want in a Language

 Afaik only roc has something similar-ish: https://www.roc-lang.org/platforms, ocaml’s gc: https://ocaml.org/docs/garbage-collector also does kinda interesting things like custom heap blocks but it’s not exactly the same thing:

-– Ok Generics, if static: Doesn’t have to be this super powerful turing complete system, but we can all learn from go’s 180 on the topic.
+if static, doesn’t have to be this super powerful turing complete system, but we can all learn from go’s 180 on the topic.

 Immutability as a default